 Auction Performance

 In 2010, Dos Cabezas sold at Christie’s New York for $7.08 million, doubling its high estimate.
-At the time, it marked one of the strongest public sales for a non-1981/1982 Basquiat portrait and solidified the work’s reputation as both an artistic landmark and a financial vehicle.
+At the time, it marked one of the strongest public sales for a non-1981/1982 Basquiat portrait and cemented its reputation as both an artistic landmark and a financial vehicle.

-Private market estimates in 2025 place its current valuation in the $18 million to $22 million range, depending on provenance, insurance valuation, and authentication documents.
-This growth tracks with Basquiat’s average annual price appreciation rate of 10%–13%, based on Artprice’s long-term Basquiat index.
+Private market estimates for 2026 place its current valuation in the $18 million to $22 million range, depending on provenance, insurance valuation, and authentication documents.
+That growth tracks with Basquiat’s average annual price appreciation rate of 10% to 13%, based on Artprice’s long-term Basquiat index.

 Investment Overview

 Dos Cabezas is a top-tier acquisition target for investors seeking works that straddle both cultural inflection points and market resilience.
-It’s a painting with story, scarcity, and public relevance—exactly the profile institutional investors look for when allocating capital to museum-grade African-American art.
+It has story, scarcity, and public relevance.
+That’s exactly the profile institutional investors look for when allocating capital to museum-grade African-American art.

 Hollywood Africans (1983)